 When a student is caught committing a Class "A" offense he/she will be given a referral.
-The student will be expected to sign the referral acknowledging the fact that he/she received the offense.
 The teacher who writes up the referral will notify the parents verbally within 24 hours (if possible).
+The incident will be noted in ALMA.
 Teachers can also have the student call the parent in the presence of the teacher.
 The referral will then be turned into the office.